Kiwari-Labs/besu-blueprint/README.md

 ### License

-This project is licensed under the BSL-1.1 License.
-See the [LICENSE](LICENSE) file for more details.
+This repository is released under the [Business Source License 1.1](LICENSE).
+Copyright (C) Kiwari Labs.